-The following aspects should be taken in to consideration when assessing a person with MSA:
+The following aspects should be taken into consideration when assessing a person with MSA:

 - 1. Dysarthria A dysarthria assessment should include auditory-perceptual clinical assessment and instrumental assessment if appropriate or available [17, 12].
-A perceptual assessment may include the use of informal rating scales or formal tools such as the The Frenchay Dysarthria Assessment (FDA) [18].
+A perceptual assessment may include the use of informal rating scales or formal tools such as the The Frenchay Dysarthria Assessment (FDA-2) [18].
 Standardised reading passages such as 'The Grandfather Passage' may also be a useful resource to help collect auditory-perceptual information.
 Any findings from the perceptual assessment should help to inform whether instrumental assessment would be beneficial.
-In the clinical setting, it is unlikely that an instrumental assessment of the person's dysarthria would drastically change the clinical management. - Receptive Language A person with MSA may find processing complex auditory or written information increasingly difficult, due to increasing cognitive difficulties [19, 20, 21].
+In the clinical setting, it is unlikely that an instrumental assessment of the person's dysarthria would drastically change the clinical management.
+It is important to consider the person's speech in the context of their usual environment, in order to recommend appropriate strategies. - Receptive Language A person with MSA may find processing complex auditory or written information increasingly difficult, due to increasing cognitive difficulties [19, 20, 21].
 Simple orientation tasks and assessing their ability to follow instructions of varying complexity should help to establish their current receptive capabilities [22].
-Formal assessments of receptive language may be attempted, but may not be appropriate depending on the stage of the MSA. - 3.
-Expressive Language -Is also affected due to the increasing cognitive impairments.
-A person with MSA experiences increasing difficulties with word finding and speech initiation, due to progressive neurological deterioration [23, 22].
-The rate of speech may also be slower compared to someone with Parkinson's disease [24]. - 4.
-Dysphonia A perceptual voice analysis tool such as the GRBAS [25] may be useful to record the impact of MSA on the patient's vocal output.
-Pitch is often increased in people with MSA [24] there may be increased hoarseness and breathiness on phonation [26].
-Due to the interconnectivity between dysarthria and dysphonia, the term dysarthrophonia can be used to describe the presentation.

-5. Inspiratory stridor - Can be defined as the presence of "turbulent airflow through a partially obstructed airway" [27] this symptom increasingly impacts on the MSA patient's ability to breathe effectively [12].
+Formal assessments of receptive language may be attempted but may not be appropriate depending on the stage of the MSA. - 3.
+Expressive Language -ls also affected due to the increasing cognitive impairments.
+A person with MSA experiences increasing difficulties with word finding and speech initiation, due to progressive neurological deterioration [23, 22]. - 4.
+Dysphonia A perceptual voice analysis tool such as the GRBAS [25] or CAPE-V [58] may be useful to record the impact of MSA on the patient's vocal output.
+Pitch is often increased in people with MSA [24] there may be increased hoarseness and breathiness on phonation [57].
+Due to the interconnectivity between dysarthria and dysphonia, the term dysarthrophonia can be used to describe the presentation. - 5.
+Inspiratory stridor Defined as the presence of "turbulent airflow through a partially obstructed airway" [27], this symptom increasingly impacts on the MSA patient's ability to breathe effectively [12].
 Therefore, there will be an impact on their communication and connected speech output due to reduced respiratory support.
-The patient should seek medical support from ENT if inspiratory stridor is identified (ibid), as they may require surgery such as a tracheostomy procedure.
+The patient should seek medical support from ENT if inspiratory stridor is identified (ibid), as they may require surgery such as a tracheostomy procedure and it may cause a medical emergency if the airway is completely obstructed.